Percentage of CHS students taking at least one AP exam: 28%

 Special education students: 14%

 Economically disadvantaged: 53.6%

 Languages spoken: 39.
 Top 5: Spanish, Dari, Pashto, Arabic, Swahili.

 Per pupil expense

-CHS offers more than 30 college-level courses (Advanced Placement and Dual Enrollment).
+CHS offers 28 college-level courses (Advanced Placement and Dual Enrollment).

 We offer preschool programs for eligible 3- and 4-year-olds to get all our students off to the right start in school.

-Our schools take advantage of the rich cultural resources in Charlottesville, including the University of Virginia, Monticello, the Paramount Theater, the Charlottesville and Richmond Ballets, and much, much more.
+Our schools take advantage of the rich cultural resources in Charlottesville, including the University of Virginia, Monticello, the Paramount Theatre, the Charlottesville Ballet, and much more.

 Developed in collaboration with UVA and the Smithsonian Institution, a ground-breaking engineering curriculum has been developed at Buford Middle School and other area schools.

-The Charlottesville High School Sigma Lab opened in 2014.
+The Charlottesville High School Sigma Lab encourages coding and engineering across the curriculum.